 Challenge: 56% of American companies need help getting direct marketing consent.

 Solution: The LoginRadius Identity Platform allows for customizable registrations.
 With this tool, you can disclose your privacy policies and ask for consent that meets global compliance rules.
 The LoginRadius Identity Platform also helps with age validation and determines which type of consent is appropriate for your customer.

 With the CCPA, your organization needs to prepare for consent withdrawal.
 The LoginRadius Identity Platform centralizes all your customers’ personal information.
 You can document and manage your customers’ consent including withdrawal.

-Giving access to customers’ personal information is another core component of the CCPA.
-With the LoginRadius Identity Platform, customer data is unified into one profile.
-Your team can easily access a customer’s information.
-You can also export it in an easy-to-read format, leading in a happy customer.
+Another core component of the CCPA is providing data access to auditors or customers, should they request it.
+With the LoginRadius Identity Platform, customer data is unified into one profile for easy access.
+You can also export it in an easy-to-read format.

-On top of all this, LoginRadius offer all these options with top-notch security.
-We can ensure your customers’ data is safe in various ways.
-For example, our software can encourage your customers to use intelligent passwords, protect the data against brute force attacks from hackers, and so much more.
+Last but not least, LoginRadius provides top-notch security that monitors and protects your customer data.
+For example, our CIAM software can encourage your customers to use intelligent passwords, protect the data against brute force attacks from hackers, block access to suspicious IPs, and more.

 Following GDPR rules will not automatically lead to CCPA compliance; don’t wait to be sued to find out.
 Let LoginRadius help your business become globally compliant.
 Not only does our technology meet GDPR and CCPA regulations, but we continuously update it to meet new international privacy laws.